Landbus/ethan_torres.github.io/_projects/6_project.md

 ---
 layout: page
 title: Multi Uav Control with Extensions to DMARL
-description: This particular project, which I completed with a friend who is a PhD in the Information sciences department of UIUC, was formulated around analyzing sparse cluster regimes and translating them to the framework of Durrett.
-In doing so, one can impose certain bounds on exploration of large graphs under particular conditions.
+description: This particular project was a simplification/motivation that I utilized in my paper, which can be viewed in the publications section of this site, on DMARL for UAVs in obliviously adversarial environments.
-img: assets/img/rl_exploration.png
+img: assets/img/multi_uav_patrol.gif
 importance: 1
 category: work
 related_publications: true